flintlib/arb/doc/source/arb_fpwrap.rst

 to ensure that the output is accurate
 (in the rare case of failure, they output NaN along with an error code).

+**Warning:** This module is experimental (as of Arb 2.21).
+It has not been extensively tested, and interfaces may change in the future.

 Supported types:

 * ``double`` and ``complex_double`` (53-bit precision)